JohnSwiftC/rustdllproxy/README.md

 ## posthook

-Posthook allows for adding functionality after the orginal function is executed.
+Posthook allows for adding functionality after the original function is executed.
 This allows you to both view and edit the return value with the magic `ret` variable.
 If the function returns a value, you can directly write to this variable, IE `ret = 4` to change the return value.

 > Note, the macro has already defined ret as mutable.
 Also, you are not required to reference it if you don't need too.